simonkurtz-MSFT/python-openai-loadbalancer/CONTRIBUTING.md

 # Contributing to Python OpenAI Load Balancer

 Thank you for your interest in contributing to this repo!
-Please reach out to Simon Kurtz for details on how you can get involved.
+If you come across bugs or see opportunity for improvement, please submit an issue in this repo first.

 The below list contains all contributors to date and should serve as a record of recognition for their efforts.